-1926 Chicago, Maurine Dallas Watkins' tale of a fast-living woman who shoots her husband will run at the Music Box Theatre for 22 weeks.
+1926 Chicago, Maurine Dallas Watkins' tale of a fast-living woman who shoots her husband, runs at the Music Box Theatre for 22 weeks.
 George Abbott and Francine Larrimore are in the cast.
-Forty-nine years later Bob Fosse will set this story to the music of John Kander and Fred Ebb.
-In 1996 the newest incarnation began its record-breaking run.
+Forty-nine years later, Bob Fosse sets the story to the music of John Kander and Fred Ebb.

-1948 Alfred Drake and Patricia Morison brush up their Shakespeare in Kiss Me, Kate, Cole Porter's musical, opening at the New Century Theatre.
-Songs included "Wunderbar," "I Hate Men," "Bianca," "Always True To You (In My Fashion)" and "Too Darn Hot."
-A smash revival of Kate opened November 18, 1999 at Broadway's Martin Beck Theatre, with Brian Stokes Mitchell and Marin Mazzie leading the cast.
+1948 Alfred Drake and Patricia Morison brush up their Shakespeare in Kiss Me, Kate, Cole Porter's musical opening at the New Century Theatre.
+Songs include "Wunderbar," "I Hate Men," "Bianca," "Always True To You (In My Fashion)," and "Too Darn Hot."
+The following year, it wins the first-ever Tony Award for Best Musical.

 1953 The Remarkable Mr. Pennypacker knows the geography of Pennsylvania well; he keeps one family in Wilmington and one in Philadelphia.
-Burgess Meredith plays the well-traveled man in this Liam O'Brien work.
+Burgess Meredith plays the well-traveled man in the Liam O'Brien work.

 1975 The Runner Stumbles exposes the doomed affection of a lonely priest and a loving nun.
-Austin Pendleton directs the world premiere of this Milan Stitt play at the Hartman Theatre in Stamford, CT.
-The production will transfer to Broadway the following year.
+Austin Pendleton directs the world premiere of Milan Stitt's play at the Hartman Theatre in Stamford, Connecticut.
+The production transfers to Broadway the following year.

-1979 Richard Rodgers, who collaborated with Lorenz Hart on such shows as Babes in Arms, The Boys From Syracuse, and Pal Joey; with Oscar Hammerstein II on shows including Oklahoma!, Carousel, South Pacific, The Sound of Music and The King and I; and Stephen Sondheim on the musical Do I Hear a Waltz? dies today at age 77.
-1999 Jackie Mason's Much Ado About Everything opens at the John Golden Theatre.
-It is written and directed by Mason, who also stars in the comedy.
-The show will run for 186 regular performances.
+1979 Composer Richard Rodgers dies at age 77.
+He collaborated with Lorenz Hart on such shows as Babes in Arms, The Boys From Syracuse, and Pal Joey; with Oscar Hammerstein II on shows including Oklahoma!, Carousel, South Pacific, The Sound of Music, and The King and I; and Stephen Sondheim on the musical Do I Hear a Waltz?
+In 1990, the 46th Street Theatre is renamed in his honor.